ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 1. Copying an `@mention` name from the viewer and pasting it into the editor should result in the appearance of the same mention node.
 2. When copying an `@mention` name from the editor and pasting it into the editor should result in the appearance of the same mention node.
 3. If a portion of an `@mention` name from the viewer is copied and pasted into the editor, it should still render as a complete mention node with the entire name.
 4. Copying only a portion of an `@mention` name from the editor is not possible, as the entire name will always be selected.
-The copy and paste behavior will be same as point 2.
+The copy-and-paste behavior will be the same as point 2.

 _Component Name_